Bayt Susin: British Mandate era

-Bayt Susin was classified as a hamlet by the Palestine Index Gazeteer.
+Bayt Susin was classified as a hamlet by the Palestine Index Gazetteer.
 In the British Mandate period, it was divided into two sections.
 The larger section had a rectangular, north–south plan and the smaller laid 250 m to the southwest.
 Its houses were constructed of masonry and a mosque was located close to the village's smaller section.
 The residents used the spring to obtain water for domestic purposes.
 The primary economic sectors were agriculture (grain being the chief cash crop) and animal husbandry.